denid88/sandbox-js/README.md

 ## Overview

 The **Sandbox** project contains various coding examples derived from different courses and tutorials.
 Each example focuses on a specific concept, pattern, or best practice in software development.
 The goal is to provide a hands-on environment where you can learn by doing.
+The project was created for your own use, but it is not forbidden to use the code examples for someone else.

 ## Contents